sjefvanleeuwen/showcase/README.md

 ### Pushing your docker Images

 We will be pushing our images to the previously created Azure Container Registry in your resource group.
-In the docker accordion pane in vscode you see a registry menu.
+In the docker pane in vscode you see a registry menu.

 1. Click on Connect Registry
 2. Choose Azure